hillegass/baum-welch/README.md

 # baum-welch
-An implementation of the Baum-Welch algorithm
+An implementation of the Baum-Welch algorithm in Matlab

 Given the output of a discrete hidden Markov model, this code estimates the parameters (starting probabilities, transition probabilities, emission probabilities) of